-2.2.1 Qol - General Strategies and Guidelines for the 2021 season
+2.2.1 Qol - General Strategies and Guidelines

-Strategies for the management of Qol fungicide resistance, in all crops, are based on the statements listed below.
+Strategies for the management of QoI fungicide resistance, in all crops, are based on the statements listed below.
 These statements serve as a fundamental guide for the development of local resistance management programs.